 The flexible curriculum presents students with many opportunities to customize their information technology online degree and develop a specialization to match their career goals.
 A highly interactive learning platform facilitates student–faculty communication, allowing candidates to collaborate with and learn from industry experts.
 Graduates can go on to pursue careers as network engineers, technology and project managers, software developers, and systems analysts.

 Applicants must submit their high school transcripts and ACT or SAT test scores.
 The program is competitive and prioritizes applicants with strong academic histories and standardized exam scores.
 Once admitted, new students must complete an online orientation and advising session.

-The University of South Florida Sarasota-Manatee is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+University of South Florida – Sarasota–Manatee is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 12. Athens State University

 Athens State is located in northern Alabama.
 The university serves junior and senior students through 33 major programs and three colleges.
 Athens State’s College of Business offers a comprehensive and customizable information technology online degree with 16 minor options.